michaelfromyeg/makefiles/README.md

 # makefiles 🚧

 A guide to Makefiles.
 Designed for CPSC 213 at the University of British Columbia (UBC), but also hopefully more broadly applicable to other students.
 (I've read a lot of Makefile tutorials, and most of them are a bit confusing.
 So, hopefully this rendition is a bit clearly for undergraduates.)
+The content here is mostly just a more accessible version of [Chapter 2 of the `make` manual](https://www.gnu.org/software/make/manual/make.html#toc-An-Introduction-to-Makefiles), "An Introduction to Makefiles," with some extra tidbits here and there.

 Now, without further ado,

 <h2 style="text-align: center">A guide to GNU <code>make</code></h2>

-<p style="text-align: center">Table of Contents</p>
+<p style="text-align: left; font-weight: bold">Table of Contents</p>

 - [makefiles 🚧](#makefiles-)
   - [Motivations](#motivations)